ruien0630/teamfyp/output_md/Singapura Finance - Annual Report 2022.md

 The carrying value of the Borrowings from MAS approximates its fair values.

 ![Image](output_md\Singapura Finance - Annual Report 2022_artifacts\image_000068_260425c8eec02d77dfe38e26919d891310141fbe42bad7c5f9920e55be2adcf7.png)
+**Description**: The image displays the phrase "NOTES TO THE FINANCIAL STATEMENTS" in two lines, rendered in a refined serif typeface with a dusky rose-purple hue.
+The words "NOTES TO THE" occupy the upper line, while "FINANCIAL STATEMENTS" stretches across the bottom, presenting a formal and professional aesthetic.

 Year ended 31 December 2022